 Do you love Chocolate Covered Cherries as much as me?
 I grew up on the store bought treats, but now that I know how to make them at home I’ll never have them another way.
-These are great to make ahead and store in the freezer for the perfect Christmas treat recipe.
+These are the perfect Christmas treat recipe.
 Your holidays won’t be complete without these!

 Memories.
 They are a great thing aren’t they!
 As I get older they get a little bit more treasured every year.
 I also try to focus on creating them for my kids.
 These Chocolate Covered Cherries made me reminisce about Christmas as a child.

 You see, no one like them but my Dad and I, so we always fought over them!
 Not sure why we fought, as there were plenty to go around.
 We always ate the ones from a box, but I had to try to make my own this year!

 They weren’t nearly as hard as I had it in my head they would be, just took a bit of time and planning.
 You just take a Maraschino Cherry, roll it in a powdered sugar mixture and dip it in chocolate almond bark.

 The hardest thing is just waiting to let them sit up between the rolling in powdered sugar and dipping.
 I filled in that time by making a batch of my famous Chocolate Covered Potato Chips.
 Also, these are best if they sit for two weeks, but I dug right into a few and thought they were great too!